33 of the Best Side Jobs for Nurses to Earn Extra Income

-If you’re looking for a simple way to make some extra money, taking online surveys could be the perfect option.
-There are a number of companies that offer paid survey opportunities, including:
+Taking online surveys could be the perfect option if you’re looking for a simple way to make some extra money.
+There are several companies that offer paid survey opportunities, including:

-Most surveys only take a few minutes to complete, and you can generally do them whenever it’s convenient for you.
+Most surveys only take a few minutes to complete, and you can generally do them whenever convenient.
 They’re an easy way to make some extra money in your spare time, making surveys one of the most popular side gigs for nurses.

 And as a medical professional, you may be eligible for some surveys that are not open to the general public.
 In many cases, these surveys will pay much better rates.
-Some of these opportunities for healthcare professionals will be available through the general survey sites and apps, but for others, you’ll need to use platforms like Respondent and Focus Group Health.
+Some of these opportunities for healthcare professionals will be available through the general survey sites and apps.
+Still, for others, you’ll need to use platforms like Respondent and Focus Group Health.

 3. Immunization Nurse

 If you’re a Registered Nurse (RN) or a Licensed Practical Nurse (LPN), you may be able to find work as an immunization nurse.
-These nurses provide vaccinations to patients of all ages, and they also educate the public about the importance of vaccinations.
+These nurses provide vaccinations to patients of all ages and educate the public about the importance of vaccinations.

 4. Telehealth Nurse

 Telehealth nurses provide patient care and services via video conferencing.
-Some of these jobs may also use other similar names like “remote nurse” or “virtual nurse”, but they’re basically the same thing.
-You would be able to work from the convenience of your own home, which is perfect for a side hustle or second job.
+Some of these jobs may also use other similar names like “remote nurse” or “virtual nurse,” but they’re basically the same thing.
+You could work from the convenience of your own home, which is perfect for a side hustle or second job.

 Travel nursing is a great way to see the country and get paid to do what you love.
 As a travel nurse, you would work for a staffing agency (usually) and be assigned to different hospitals or clinics around the country.

-The assignments typically last a few weeks or a few months, so this job requires a great deal of lifestyle flexibility, and it won’t be a good fit for everyone.
+The assignments typically last a few weeks or months, so this job requires a great deal of lifestyle flexibility, and it won’t be a good fit for everyone.

-This is a great option if you’re looking for some adventure and want to get paid well for it.
+This is an excellent option if you’re looking for some adventure and want to get paid well for it.
 The pay for travel nurses can be very good, and many positions also come with benefits like free housing and airfare.

 Phlebotomy nurses are responsible for collecting blood samples from patients.
-This job can be done in a hospital setting or at a blood donation center.
+This job can be done in a hospital or blood donation center.

-The work is generally very flexible, as phlebotomy nurses can often choose their own hours.
-And if you’re working in a blood donation center, you may even be able to set your own schedule.
+The work is generally very flexible, as phlebotomy nurses can often choose their hours.
+And if you’re working in a blood donation center, you may even be able to set your schedule.

-One of the downsides is that the work is rather repetitive.
+One of the downsides is that the work is somewhat repetitive.
 Instead of working will all different types of patients, you’re basically doing the same thing all the time.

-If you’re looking for a side job that’s a little more flexible than a traditional part-time job, per diem nursing could be a good option.
-As a per diem nurse or per diem nurse practitioner, you would work on an as-needed basis.
+If you’re looking for a side job that’s more flexible than a traditional part-time job, per diem nursing could be a good option.
+As a per diem nurse or per diem nurse practitioner, you would work as needed.

 This means that you would only work when there is a need for nurses.
-For example, if a hospital is short-staffed or has an unusually high patient load, they may call on per diem nurses to help out.
+For example, if a hospital is short-staffed or has an unusually high patient load, they may call on per diem nurses to help.

 Medical billing and coding are ideal for making extra cash from home.
 As a medical biller and coder, you would be responsible for coding medical records and submitting claims to insurance companies.

-This is a job that can be done entirely from home (usually), so it’s very flexible.
+This job can be done entirely from home (usually), so it’s very flexible.
 And while the pay is not as high as some other nursing jobs on this list, it’s still a decent side income.

-While you won’t technically use your nursing skills as a medical biller or coder, you will be able to use your medical knowledge.
-Understanding terms that are unknown to the average person will give you an advantage.
-Some medical coding jobs require you to have a certification that takes about one year to complete.
+While you won’t technically use your nursing skills as a medical biller or coder, you can use your medical knowledge.
+Understanding terms unknown to the average person will give you an advantage.
+Some medical coding jobs require a certification that takes about one year to complete.

-Another way to put your nursing and medical knowledge and experience to good use is to work as a nurse educator.
-Nurse educators typically work in hospitals or clinics, but they can also work for nursing schools.
+Another way to use your nursing and medical knowledge and clinical experience is to work as a nurse educator.
+Nurse educators typically work in hospitals or clinics, but they can also work for nursing schools and nursing programs.

 As a nurse educator, your job would be to teach other nurses (or students) about various topics in nursing.
+There are many opportunities surrounding continuing education.
 This could include things like infection control, patient safety, and more.

 If you’re not familiar with the term, a doula is a person who provides support to families during pregnancy, childbirth, and the postpartum period.

-Doulas are not medical professionals, but they do provide emotional and physical support to families.
-A nursing background isn’t required to work as a doula, but having a foundation of medical knowledge will certainly help you.
+Doulas are not medical professionals, but they provide emotional and physical support to families.
+A nursing background isn’t required to work as a doula, but having a foundation of medical knowledge will undoubtedly help you.

 This can be a very rewarding job, but it’s not for everyone.
-It can be emotionally and physically demanding, so it’s important to make sure you’re up for the challenge.
+It can be emotionally and physically demanding, so it’s essential to make sure you’re up for the challenge.

-This role is ideal for mothers, as you’ll be able to relate to your patients.
-You also need to be comfortable with the idea of being on call 24/7 as your patients could need you at any time.
+This role is ideal for mothers, as you can relate to your patients.
+You also need to be comfortable with being on call 24/7, as your patients could need you at any time.

-This is a great option for nurses who are looking for a change of pace.
+This is an excellent option for nurses looking for a change of pace.
 And while the pay is not always great, it can be very rewarding.

 If you’re looking for a way to make some extra cash, selling your scrubs and unused gear is a legit option.
 Most nurses have a bunch of scrubs that they never wear.
 And while you could donate them to a thrift store, you’ll make money if you sell them online or locally.
 There are a few different ways to do this.
 You could sell them on eBay, Facebook Marketplace, or Craigslist.

-It’s not going to make you rich, but it’s an easy way to make some extra cash.
-And who knows, maybe someone will find your old scrubs and use them to start their own nursing career!
+It won’t make you rich, but it’s an easy way to make some extra cash.
+And who knows, maybe someone will find your old scrubs and use them to start their nursing career!

 Since you have experience in the medical field, you may be able to find work as a medical transcriptionist.
-In this job, you would listen to audio recordings of doctor’s appointments or other medical procedures, and then transcribe them into written reports.
+In this job, you would listen to audio recordings of doctor’s appointments or other medical procedures and transcribe them into written reports.

 Of course, for medical transcription work, you’ll need to be able to type fast and accurately, but typing skills can be improved relatively easily with a little bit of practice.

-The work is highly flexible and can be done from home, which makes it perfect for a side hustle.
-And because it doesn’t require any direct patient interaction, it’s a great option if you’re looking for something that’s low stress.
+The work is highly flexible, and you can work from home as an independent contractor, which makes it perfect for a nursing side hustle.
+And because it doesn’t require any direct patient interaction, it’s a great option if you’re looking for something that’s low-stress.